 Life insurance trusts are a solid commitment that you’re locked into once you sign the paperwork.
 In most cases, these aren’t going to be the best option for your family’s insurance coverage.
 With other types of life insurance coverage, you won’t be restricted on the changes that you can make for your policy.

 With an insurance trust, one of the unique advantages of these plans is that your health won’t play a role in your purchase, like it will with a traditional policy.
 With a normal life insurance plan, you’ll be required to take a medical exam.
-The results of the medical exam could cause you to pay a fortune for your life insurance plan.
-With a life insurance trust, you won’t have to worry about that.
+After you get your results, you’ll see they have a very direct relationship with the costs of your insurance.

 Deciding Which Life Insurance Option Is Right For You